-COURSES.
-All students are required to take a First Year Course as outlined herein.
-Students entering the Academy with advanced credit from other recognized institutions, or private instruction, may apply for exemption from the First Year Course by submitting four (4) examples of work for action of the Academy Faculty.
+FIRST YEAR COURSE.
+All students are required to take the First Year Course as outlined herein.
+Students entering the Academy with advanced credit from other recognized institutions, or private instruction, may apply for exemption from the first year course by submitting four (4) examples of work for action of the Academy Faculty.